node-class-may-2023/ComIT_Node/git.md

 			Added index.html file to project
 	```
-* Look at the last commint and the the previous one
+* Look at the last commit and the the previous one
 * The last commit shows (HEAD -> master)
 * The previous one (origin/master)
 * So it looks like our local project is ahead 1 commit from origin (our remote server)